Rydberg Atoms in a Ladder Geometry: Quench Dynamics and Floquet Engineering: Floquet Engineering

-In the context of Rydberg atom quantum simulators, such a protocol can be thought of as a unitary evolution via the Hamiltonian $\hat {\mathcal{H}}$ for time $\tau$, followed by the action of the chirality operator $\hat{\mathcal{C}}_1=\hat{\mathcal{T}}_x\hat{\mathcal{C}}$, which itself is composed of the (instantaneous) action of a many-body $\pi$-pulse, followed by an (instantaneous) spatial translation of the atoms by one sites along the longer direction in a cyclic fashion.
-Successive action of this unitary on any initial state of the system, defines for us a Floquet protocol, with $\hat{\mathcal{U}}^{\text{I}}_F(\tau)$ as the Floquet unitary with time period $\tau$.
-For such a protocol, using Eq.~\eqref{eq:C1C2-anticomm} given earlier, one can see that $\hat{\mathcal{U}}_F^{\text{I}}(2m\tau) = (\hat{\mathcal{U}}_F^{\text{I}}(\tau))^{2m} = \hat{\mathcal{T}}_x^{2m}$ ($m\ge1$).
-This relation implies that if an initial state $\ket{\psi(0)}$, satisfies $\hat{\mathcal{T}}_x^{2m}\ket{\psi(0)}=\ket{\psi(0)}$, then it revives exactly after $2m$ cycles under the Floquet protocol \eqref{eq:protocol-1}.
-In other words, \textit{every} Fock state returns to itself exactly after a specific number of cycles, which is set by the lattice-translation properties of that state with respect to $\hat{\mathcal{T}}_x$.
-As a result of this delayed exact revivals, the interacting quantum many-body system described above, exhibits a state-dependent subharmonic response which is suggestive of discrete-time-crystalline order \cite{Zalatel_RevModPhys.95.031001,khemani2019briefhistorytimecrystals}.
+In the context of Rydberg atom quantum simulators, such a protocol can be thought of as unitary evolution via the Hamiltonian $\hat {H}$ for time $\tau$, followed by action of the chirality operator $\hat{C}_1=\hat{T}_x\hat{C}$, which itself is composed of a many-body $\pi$-pulse and spatial translation of the atoms by one site along the longer direction, respecting periodic boundaries.
+Repeated action of this unitary on any initial state of the system, defines for us a Floquet protocol, with $\hat{U}^{\text{I}}_F(\tau)$ as the Floquet unitary evolution operator with the time-period $\tau$.
+Since $\{\hat{C}_{1,2},\hat{H}\}=0$, one can see that $\hat{U}_F^{\text{I}}(2m\tau) = (\hat{U}_F^{\text{I}}(\tau))^{2m} = \hat{T}_x^{2m}$ ($m\ge1$).
+This relation implies that if an initial state $\ket{\psi(0)}$, satisfies $\hat{T}_x^{2m}\ket{\psi(0)}=\ket{\psi(0)}$, then it revives exactly after $2m$ cycles under the Floquet protocol \eqref{eq:protocol-1}.
+In other words, \textit{every} Fock state returns to itself exactly after a specific number of cycles, which is set by the lattice-translation properties of that state with respect to $\hat{T}_x$.
+As a result of this delayed exact revivals, the interacting quantum many-body system described above, exhibits a state-dependent subharmonic response which is suggestive of DTC order \cite{Zalatel_RevModPhys.95.031001,khemani2019briefhistorytimecrystals}.
 This state-dependent exact revivals are illustrated in Fig.~\ref{fig:protocol-I-DTC} by studying (numerically) the micromotion associated with protocol-I.

+In our numerical simulations we implement the action of the chirality operator $\hat{C}_1$ and the lattice-translation operator $\hat{T_x}$ as an \textit{instantaneous} operation on the many-body quantum state $\ket{\psi(t)}$ at integer multiples of time $t=\tau$.
+This choice leads to an artificial sharp jump in the return probability $\mathcal{F}(t)$ in Fig.~\ref{fig:protocol-I-DTC} and also Fig.~\ref{fig:protocol-I-pipulse-stability} later on.
+However, in reality the action of these individual operators would be themselves implemented as finite time unitary processes, implying these artificial jumps would be replaced by a smooth rise in $\mathcal{F}(t)$.
+Although not required for our protocol, we note that there have been some recent attempts at making such translation operations fast by employing quantum optimal control strategies \cite{PhysRevResearch.6.033282,7r3w-8m61}. \\